 • — No discovery can be unsealed or retroactively altered

 All discoveries are labelled as computational hypothesis candidates — not confirmed mechanisms.
 Independent experimental validation is always required.
-Patent eligibility must be assessed by qualified patent counsel.
-IP assessments on this platform are computational only and do not constitute legal advice.

 08 — Verification